GENERAL INFORMATION LETTER –

 *Until your child feels comfortable in this new environment, please try and fetch him/her at the same time every day.
-As the school day is also structured around a specific routine, the learners will adjust very soon if they know exactly what to expect from all of us.
+As the school day is structured around a specific routine, the learners will adjust a lot faster if they know exactly what to expect from all of us.

-*And MOST IMPORTANTLY say goodbye in a loving way and make it as short as possible.
-This ensures that his/her adjustment to our school routine will be short and sweet.
+*And MOST IMPORTANTLY, say goodbye in a loving way and make this parting as short as possible.
 Assure your child that the teacher will look after him/her and that he/she is going to enjoy playing with new friends and toys.

 Our door is always open.
 Please feel free to discuss anything with us.
 We, as the principals of Farmyard, as well as the teachers, have the training and experience necessary to give you sound advice.